pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service - Check Basecamp for updates/Non-US - Check Basecamp for updates/New SOP (JIRA)/SR - Delivery Error (Non-US) JIRA.md

 >
 > The SR process only applies to orders that still within 30 days of delivery.
 >
-> If the customer didn't receive one of the items in the order, please follow [[Received Wrong & Missing Items]].
+> If the customer didn't receive one of the items in the order, please follow [[Received Wrong & Missing Items - Check Basecamp for updates]].
 >
 > Positive Grid will cover all the return label fee.